 In fact, many did.
 So great is the story of Microsoft's ability to generate wealth that it has a name -- the uprising of the so-called "Microsoft millionaires."
 At least hundreds of them must still exist.
-Consider this chart.
-A $1,000 investment in Mr. Softy at the dawn of 1990, four years after his debut on the Nasdaq, would be worth roughly $65,000 today.
+Think about it: A $1,000 investment in Mr. Softy at the dawn of 1990, four years after his debut on the Nasdaq, would be worth more than $37,000 today.

 Searching for the next Microsoft

-That's why Motley Fool Hidden Gems co-advisors Tom Gardner and Bill Mann focus on the stocks of up-and-coming firms in which the managers own a significant stake.
-Some of their best performers still feature meaningful insider ownership.
+That's why Motley Fool Hidden Gems co-advisors Seth Jayson and Bill Mann focus on the stocks of up-and-coming firms in which the managers own a stake.
+Some of the service's best ever picks have featured meaningful insider ownership.

 So, don't envy the billionaire owners.
 Invest alongside them.
 They're the ones who really have the best chance to create the next Microsoft, and make you millions in the process.
 Want help identifying promising prospects?
 Take a 30-day free trial to Hidden Gems.
 There's no obligation to subscribe.

 This article was originally published on Oct.
 12, 2006.
 It has been updated.